 Simple spot treatments for quick relief

 There are all kinds of spot treatments available that can help to reduce the number of spots you have and clear your skin before the acne gets a chance to develop.
+These include:

 All of these methods will help to clear up spots before acne symptoms appear, and will also help to prevent further spots from appearing.

 Many cases of acne can be treated topically and should clear up within a few weeks.
 You can see your pharmacist or doctor for a recommendation on which topical treatment is best for you.
 There are also several over the counter treatments you can use.